COMP2913-24-25/comp2913-team17/README.md

 4. Push Your Changes

 This project follows the conventional commit structure, please see the [coding style guide](https://github.com/COMP2913-24-25/comp2913-team17/wiki/Coding-Style-Guide) in the [wiki](https://github.com/COMP2913-24-25/comp2913-team17/wiki) for more information.
-Your changes might be rejected if your commit messages don't follow this structure.
+Your changes may be rejected if your commit messages don't follow this structure.

 ```bash
 # To stage all changes you've made